-The Award Process begins once a grant has been awarded to the City.
-Upon notification, there are a number of activities that agencies/departments must engage in to ensure their grant is set-up properly.
+The Award Process begins once a grant has been awarded to the city.
+Upon notification, there are a number of activities that departments and agencies must engage in to ensure their grant is set-up properly.
 The following information will help guide you through the Award Process.

 Upon notification that a grant has been awarded: